howser2016/freewipeforwin1/README.md

 -------------
 First you need to install InnoSetup.
 It's included in this repo.
 You can then use it to open the file `installer` and simply hit build.
+You will need the large binaries/files, mentioned below, which are are linked in the Wiki.

 How to customize: